snmorganphd/snmorganphd.github.io/_pages/about.md

   - /about.html
 ---

-I am an agricultural and applied economist and current work as a Research Agricultural Economist at the U.S. Department of Agriculture's Economic Research Service.
+I am an agricultural and applied economist and currently work as a Research Agricultural Economist at the U.S. Department of Agriculture's Economic Research Service.
 My research program focuses on international trade and investment flows, agricultural productivity, and new agricultural technologies.